Negotiating is a part of living; we do it all the time.

 A couple negotiates their relationship before and during the marriage.

-And of course, negotiation is one of the skills developed by all savvy property investors.
+And of course, negotiation is one of the skills developed by all savvy property investors and businesspeople.

 Most others simply get what the other party is willing to give.

 In my mind, it’s that the first group knows how to negotiate.

 It's more than that; they know how to influence and persuade others to do what they want.